Differences by sex and age groups

 Sources: AIHW National Hospital Morbidity Database, AIHW National Mortality Database, AIHW National Non-admitted Patient Emergency Department Care Database, and ABS National, state and territory population.

-Key findings - Injury hospitalisations
+Key findings - Causes of injury hospitalisations in 2024–25

-• 46.7 10 75+ 0–14
+• 46.6 10.5 75+ 0–14

 Falls

-Columns show percentage of all reported falls for each age group.
+Columns show percentage of all reported falls for each age group

 • Transport

-3 in 10 transport injury hospitalisations in 2023–24 occurred among 15-29 year-olds (28.3%)
+3 in 10 transport injury hospitalisations occurred among 15-29 year-olds (28.7%)

 • Accidental poisoning